rotki/rotki/docs/api.rst

          }
       }

    :reqjson object token: Token to edit.
 Token is edited by address.
 The old token is completely replaced by all new entries passed by this endpoint.
-For details on the possible fields see `here <custom_ethereum_token_>`_.
+For details on the possible fields see `here <custom_evm_token_>`_.

    **Example Response**: